 What Is My Voting Ward & District? - NH

-Electing state legislators who share in our beliefs and reaching out to them with our perspective as a constituent are two of the most impactful ways to help safeguard animals.
+Electing legislators who share in our beliefs, and reaching out to them with our perspective, are two of the most impactful ways to ensure the implementation of laws that are important to us - including those that help safeguard animals.
 However, to do those things, we must know what our voting districts are.
 Additionally, if we live in a city that has wards, we must first know what ward we are in to determine our districts.
 Oddly enough, a consolidated list of that information is not necessarily easy to find.
 Therefore, Straight Twist has created the list of helpful links below, which provide each ward and voting district for every locality in New Hampshire.
 Once you know your voting districts, you can use that information to find out which candidates you may vote for, and which elected state legislators currently represent you.

 Not all cities have wards.
 However, all those that do are listed below with links and instructions on how to find out which ward you live in.
 (Instructions are provided as opposed to the ward links directly to ensure you can locate the most updated information and the working links uploaded by the city.)

 Follow this link and click on "Ward Map Information"

 Follow this link and click on "Voting Ward Map (PDF) - 36x44"